RaulCotar/rayalloc/README.md

 RayAlloc-WIP
 ===
 Insert explanation of how most allocations are arrays and how that leads to bookkeeping duplication.
 Introduce rayalloc as a lightweight, non-intrusive 2-in-1 library for memory allocation and dynamic arrays.
+Some of the old docs and files can offer more details about my \[old\] reasoning.

 ## Table of Contents